ramck6510-a11y/first-repo/README.md

 # first-repo
-this is repository for learing i am student of BCA department
+this is repository for learing i am student of BCA (AI ) department